Fully Dynamic All Pairs All Shortest Paths: Abstract

 \section{Abstract}

 We consider the all pairs all shortest paths (APASP) problem, which maintains all of the multiple shortest paths for every vertex pair in a directed graph $G=(V,E)$ with a positive real weight on each edge.
-We present a fully dynamic algorithm for this problem in which an update supports either weight increases or weight decreases on a subset of edges incident to a vertex.
-Our algorithm runs in amortized $O(\vstar^2 \cdot \log^3 n)$ time per update, where $n = |V| $, and $\vstar$ bounds the number of edges that lie on shortest paths through any single vertex.
-Our APASP algorithm leads to the same amortized bound for the fully dynamic computation of betweenness centrality (BC), which is a parameter widely used in the analysis of large complex networks.
+We present fully dynamic algorithms for this problem in which an update supports either weight increases or weight decreases on a subset of edges incident to a vertex.

-Our method is a generalization and a variant of the fully dynamic algorithm of Demetrescu and Italiano~\cite{DI04} for unique shortest paths, and it builds on very recent work on decremental APASP~\cite{NPR14b}.
-Our algorithm matches the fully dynamic amortized bound in~\cite{DI04} for graphs with unique shortest paths, though our method, and especially its analysis, are different.
+Our basic algorithm runs in amortized $O(\vstar^2 \cdot \log^3 n)$ time per update, where $n = |V| $, and $\vstar$ bounds the number of edges that lie on shortest paths through any single vertex.
+Our method is a generalization and a variant of the fully dynamic algorithm of Demetrescu and Italiano~\cite{DI04} for unique shortest paths (APSP), and it builds on recent work on \decremental APASP~\cite{NPR14b}.
+Our algorithm matches the fully dynamic amortized bound in~\cite{DI04} (which works only for single shortest paths) for graphs with $O(n)$-size shortest path dags, though our method, and especially its analysis, are different.
+We also present a faster APASP algorithm where we achieve an amortized $O(\vstar^2 \cdot \log^2 n)$ time per update.
+Our faster algorithm uses new data structures and techniques that are extensions of the method in the fully dynamic algorithm in Thorup \cite{Thorup04} for APSP in graphs with unique shortest paths.

+Our APASP algorithms lead to fully dynamic computation, with the same respective amortized bounds, for betweenness centrality, which is a parameter widely used in the analysis of large complex networks.
+Moreover, it provides an alternate amortized analysis for the fully dynamic APSP algorithm of Demetrescu and Italiano, and new algorithms for computing APSP under fully dynamic updates.